Learn everything about Hiberband, the global network for IoT. The benefits, the software and cloud integration.

-Launching nano satellites into orbit on a SpaceX rocket is pretty exciting.
 When you start talking ‘frequencies’, that can be a party killer.
 But without frequencies, all that fuel, reusable space tech, gigantic plumes in the Hollywood sky and a convertible Tesla car in space would just be a $billion vanity firework display.
 Frequencies are where it really happens.

 So what is a ‘frequency’ and what makes one frequency more desirable than any other?
 (Anyone working in a telecoms tech department, feel free to go grab a coffee for the next few paragraphs.)

 ‘Frequency’ is how often a radio wave occurs and has a reciprocal relationship with the length of the radio wave.
 For example, at a higher frequency the wavelength is shorter.
 At a lower frequency the wavelength is longer.
 ‘Wavelength’ is literally the length of the radio wave, hence the phrase.
 The terms long wave, medium wave and short wave radio all come from this.
 It’s worth remembering that the length of the wavelength also dictates the length of the radio antenna needed.
 So VHF, which has a 2 metre wavelength needs a larger antenna than a frequency with a metre wavelength.
 Simples.